Language of God

 Electrons bouncing erratically off ZPE on their orbital track, probably explains the “Uncertainty Principle” of quantum physics and the slowing.

-Electrons are moving slower, so calculations of age based on atomic decay need extreme revision.
+Electrons are moving slower, so calculations of age based on linear atomic decay need extreme revision.

 When people study the Bible’s supernatural truths, fulfilled prophesies, structure, its heptadic code (7’s), and gematria (Jewish numbering) sufficiently to know that the Bible is, beyond doubt, directly from God, then there emerges a worldview firmly rooted in truth.
 God’s account of how He created the universe, and us, is not an allegory as Collins opines.
 Successful (real, true) science, like Bible study, is an attempt to know the mind of God.